Top 150 Frequently Asked Core Java Interview Question

 Answer: Java supports four types of inheritance which are:

-2. Multilevel Inheritance: In this inheritance, when a class is derived from a another class and which is also derived from other class and in this a class will have more than one parent class but at different levels.
+2. Multilevel Inheritance: In this inheritance, when a class is derived from another class which is also derived from other class and in this a class will have more than one parent class but at different levels.

 3. Hierarchical Inheritance: In this inheritance, when a class has more than one child classes (subclasses) or it has more than one child classes and having the same parent class.